Salads are Kind of my Thing.

 I teach over 30 different salads in my cooking classes at The Organic Kitchen.
 Salads are a delicious way to get your family to eat greens, fruits and vegetables in one fell swoop.
-If you want your family to eat salads, and not only eat them, but LOVE to eat them, here are a few tips that can make that happen!
+If you want your family to eat salads, and not only eat them, but LOVE to eat them, here are The Secrets to Making an Amazing Salad!
 (Links to the recipes for most of these salads will be at the bottom of this post)

 Variety!